patternfly/patternfly-elements/elements/pfe-progress-steps/README.md

   </pfe-progress-steps>
 ```

-### Accessibility
-Explain how this component meets accessibility standards.

 ## Slots

-- `namedSlot`: Describe each available slot and best practices around what markup it can contain.
+### pfe-progress-steps-item
+- `title`: The item's short descriptive title.
+- `description`: A short description of what the item represents.

 ## Attributes

+### pfe-progress-steps

-- `attr`: Describe each available attribute and what function is serves.
+- `vertical`: Describe each available attribute and what function is serves.
+### pfe-progress-steps-item

+- `current`: Indicates if this item is the current active item.
+- `state`: Describes the state of the current item; allows "inactive", "done", or "error".

 ## Variable hooks